amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    > If you're working with a pre-release version of Dapr, be sure to add the `--prerelease` flag to the command.

-2. Open the `Program.cs` file in your favorite editor and change its contents to:
+2. Open the `Program.cs` file in your favorite editor and update its contents to the following code:

    ```c#
    using System;